seqan/seqan/manual/source/Tutorial/SimpleRnaSeq.rst

    String<unsigned> readsPerGene;

-For each read alignment we want to determine the overlapping genes by conducting a range query via :dox:`IntervalTree#findIntervals findIntervals` and then increment their counters by 1.
+For each read alignment we want to determine the overlapping genes by conducting a range query via :dox:`IntervalTree#findIntervals` and then increment their counters by 1.
 To address the counter of a gene, we use its annotation id stored as cargo in the interval tree.

-Read alignments are stored in the :dox:`FragmentStore::alignedReadStore alignedReadStore`, a string of :dox:`AlignedReadStoreElement AlignedReadStoreElements` objects.
+Read alignments are stored in the :dox:`FragmentStore::alignedReadStore`, a string of :dox:`AlignedReadStoreElement AlignedReadStoreElements` objects.
 Their actual type can simply be determined as follows:

 .. code-block:: cpp

    typedef Value<TStore::TAlignedReadStore>::Type TAlignedRead;

-Given the :dox:`AlignedReadStoreElement::contigId contigId`, :dox:`AlignedReadStoreElement::beginPos beginPos`, and :dox:`AlignedReadStoreElement::endPos endPos` we will retrieve the annotation ids of overlapping genes from the corresponding interval tree.
+Given the :dox:`AlignedReadStoreElement::contigId`, :dox:`AlignedReadStoreElement::beginPos`, and :dox:`AlignedReadStoreElement::endPos` we will retrieve the annotation ids of overlapping genes from the corresponding interval tree.

 Your fourth assignment is to implement the count function that performs all the above described steps.
 Optionally, use OpenMP to parallelize the counting.